-- 36. The purpose of earmarked reserves is: - a.
-To prevent an uneven impact from policy options, by allowing balances to be set aside for future year expenditure. - b.
+- 36. The purpose of earmarked reserves is: - To prevent an uneven impact from policy options, by allowing balances to be set aside for future year expenditure. - b.
 To set aside amounts for projects that extend beyond 1 year. - 37.
 Once Earmarked reserves have been established by Cheshire East Council it is the responsibility of Chief Officers, in consultation with the Director of Finance and Business Services, to ensure balances are spent in line with their purpose. - 38.
 Table 15 identifies the most commonly established earmarked reserves and the rationale behind why such reserves are created and maintained.

-Table 15: All earmarked reserves should have a clear rationale

-Category of Earmarked Reserve Rationale Sums set aside for major schemes, such as capital developments or asset purchases, or to fund major reorganisations.
-Where expenditure is planned in future accounting periods, it is prudent to build up resources in advance.
-Insurance reserves.
-An Insurance Fund has been established to meet the potential costs of insurance excesses arising from claims in respect of fire and consequential loss, public and employer liability, and vehicles relating to both Cheshire East Council and the former Cheshire County Council.
-Reserves of trading and business units.
-Surpluses arising from in-house trading may be retained, or may have to be retained by statute to cover potential losses in future years, or to finance capital expenditure.
-Reserves retained for service departmental use.
-Increasingly, authorities have internal protocols that permit year-end surpluses at departmental level to be carried forward.
-School Balances.
-These are unspent balances of budgets delegated to individual schools.
+Table 15: All earmarked reserves should have a clear rationale such as capital developments or a Where expenditure is planned in future accounting periods, it is prudent to build up resources in advance.
+An Insurance Fund has been An Insurance Fund has been es of cl cr el established to meet the potential costs of insurance excesses arising from claims in respect of fire and consequential loss, public and employer liability, and vehicles relating to both Cheshire East Council and the former Cheshire County Council. units. tr Surpluses arising from in-house rading may be retained, or may have to be retained by statute to cover potential losses in future years, or to inance capital expenditure. departmental use. pi ncreasingly, authorities have internal protocols that permit year-end surpluses at departmental level to be carried forward. bi These are unspent balances of budgets delegated to individual schools.